-A touchpoint is anyway a potential customer can interact with your business.
-This could be through word-of-mouth, social media, a website, a flyer etc. The list goes on, and at every step, you need your business well branded with quality graphics, quality content and language that your audience will resonate with.
-You need to be an authority in your industry.
+A touchpoint is any way a potential customer interacts with your business.
+This could be through word-of-mouth, social media, a website, a flyer etc. The list goes on, and at every step, you need your business well branded with quality graphics, quality content and language that your audience resonate with.
+It’s best if you are seen as an authority in your industry.
 Google will rank you better, and sales will start to roll in once people trust you.
 People engage when they are ready and not because you posted an ad.
 Keep in their minds with Touchpoints.

-A list of over 40 possible touchpoints you can use in your business is available below.
+Keep reading to see a list of over 40 possible touchpoints you can use in your business now.

 There are SO many ways to create touch-points with potential clients.
 Take the time to create quality touch-points, build relationships and establish trust.
-Then, when they are ready, you will get your sale!
+Then, when they are ready, you will get your sale or lead!

 People will make contact when they are ready.
 Not because you post one social ad.